knetikmedia/knetikcloud-ruby-client/docs/ActivitiesApi.md

 user_id = "user_id_example" # String | The id of the user

 opts = {
-  status: "status_example" # String | The new status
+  status: KnetikCloudClient::ActivityUserStatusWrapper.new # ActivityUserStatusWrapper | The new status
 }

 begin